 - 8.1.
 The Secretary shall be elected by the committee for a period of 12 months.
-Their responsibilities include: - Notify committee members of meetings and ensure all necessary documents requiring discussion or comment are attached to the agenda - Distributing the agenda 3 days prior to meetings - Taking notes of meetings and preparing minutes from these meetings - Distributing the draft minutes to all committee members 4 days after the last meeting and an extra copy made available for storage at the \\\\\\ office
+Their responsibilities include: - Notify committee members of meetings and ensure all necessary documents requiring discussion or comment are attached to the agenda - Distributing the agenda 3 days prior to meetings - Taking notes of meetings and preparing minutes from these meetings - Distributing the draft minutes to all committee members 4 days after the last meeting and an extra copy made available for storage at the office

-9. Meetings - Schedule & Duration
+9 Meetings - Schedule & Duration

-0.4 A guarum of mambars must be present before a meeting can present A quorum of members must be present before a meeting can proceed.
+9. K neetings - Schedule & Daration 9.1.
+A quorum of members must be present before a meeting can proceed.
 A quorum consists of members.
 If quorum is not met, a meeting with the same agenda is automatically set for one week hence, at which point, the meeting will commence even if the quorum is not met.
+9.2.
 Special guests may request or may be invited, by the members through the chair, to attend meetings to provide information, advice and/or assistance where necessary.
 They have no voting rights and may be requested to leave the meeting at any time by the chairperson.
-In honour of the organizational structure of the VSRT, members of theelected Council are welcome to attend whether they are members or not.
-TheElected Chief is an automatic ex-officio member as well.
+In honour of the organizational structure of the VSRT, members of the elected Council are welcome to attend whether they are members or not.
+The Elected Chief is an automatic ex-officio member as well.